viktornar/water-quality/README.md

 * Convert cvs file to avro file in /opt/data/target
 * Read avro file that was stored in /opt/data/target
 * Create structured streaming by following these rules:
   1. Use target file as input
   2. Proceed with data aggregations, data cleansing, or similar to analyse the data by country.
   3. Publish the analysis results to the Kafka topic seb-demo
 * Ensure that streaming pipeline is working.
 This will be required during the exercise review.

 ## Requirements

 You need to have linux with:
 * docker version 20.10.5
-* version 1.24.1
+* docker-compose version 1.24.1
+* java version 11
+* sbt version 1.4.9
+* scala version 2.12

 Set up is not working with MacOS and probably will not work with Windows.
 In current set up I'm using bridge network set up with imap and on Mac it is not working.

 ## Docker